xendatro/Dictionary/README.md

-# Table Class Documentation
+# Dictionary Class Documentation

 ## Overview

-The `Table` class creates reactive, observable table wrappers that automatically emit change events when modified.
-It provides a powerful way to implement reactive programming patterns by monitoring table modifications and propagating change notifications through nested table hierarchies.
+The `Dictionary` class creates reactive, observable dictionary wrappers that automatically emit change events when modified.
+It provides a powerful way to implement reactive programming patterns by monitoring dictionary modifications and propagating change notifications through nested dictionary hierarchies.

 **Key Features:**
 - Automatic change detection and event emission
-- Recursive wrapping of nested tables
+- Recursive wrapping of nested dictionaries
-- Change event bubbling from child to parent tables
+- Change event bubbling from child to parent dictionaries
-- Access to the original unwrapped table via `Raw` property
+- Access to the original unwrapped dictionary via `Raw` property
 - Automatic cleanup and memory management

 **Use Cases:**